 Science in the City: Environmental Science Enrichment

 NELA proudly launched the "Science in the City" program at Frederick Douglass Academy High School (FDAHS).
 Science in the City is an after-school enrichment program offered free-of-charge to students.
-It is designed to improve science literacy, shift world views surrounding environmental issues, and teaches critical thinking and decision-making.
-Science in the City is a copyrighted curriculum that include Environmental Science and STEM topics taught by qualified science instructors, engineers, and environmental professionals.
+It is designed to improve science literacy, shift world views surrounding environmental issues, and teach critical thinking and decision-making.
+Science in the City is a copyrighted curriculum that includes Environmental Science and STEM topics taught by qualified science instructors, engineers, and environmental professionals.

 After several successful programs at FDAHS, NELA expanded its Science in the City program to the Cobalt Institute of Math and Science and Adelanto High School in Victorville, California.
 Students are able to attend two comprehensive field trips per session that align with the program curriculum.
-Field trips include, but are not limited to, Scripps Institute of Oceanography, Area Landfills, Industrial and Manufacturing Facilities, and Water Resources Tours.
+Field trips include but are not limited to Scripps Institute of Oceanography, Area Landfills, Industrial and Manufacturing Facilities, and Water Resources Tours.

 Science in the City: Home Study Curriculum